shortbus/breakout_options/README.md

 This algorithm catches the trend reversal of Relative Strength Index indicator in attempt to ride the directional trend of a stock.

-When a trend reverses from "Oversol" a Call may be placed until the indicator reverses in the opposite direction ("Overbought").
+When a trend reverses from "Oversold" a Call may be placed until the indicator reverses in the opposite direction ("Overbought").

 Entry and exit prices are only calculated for overnight holds, although the trend may continue for longer.